 Welcome to another official guide here at GND-Tech.
 This one is about audio products ranging from headphones to speakers, sound cards, amplifiers, and more.
 This is primarily a buying guide, sorting highly recommended audio products by category and price range.
 But of course, we will provide you with some basic information on different kinds of audio products and their function.

 Gaming headsets are really cheap headphones with a microphone attached.
 You’re paying for the brand name more than anything.
-Headphone users should always look for audiophile grade headphones.
+Headphone users should always look for “audiophile” grade headphones.
 Don’t let that scare you, you can get some for under $150.
-These aren’t meant to sound like headphones; their purpose is to make it sound like the wearer is actually hearing the music live, perhaps even on-stage with the musicians.
+These higher end headphones are meant for higher fidelity playback and even professional use.
 However, audiophile grade headphones aren’t designed just for people who spend their life listening to music, they’re better for every single purpose including gaming.

 On a related note, avoid “gaming” speakers from gaming companies too.
 They’re just cheaply built, inferior, and you’re paying for the brand name.

 Let’s start with perhaps the more common choice for PC gamers, headphones.
 When shopping for headphones, you’ll come across Open Back and Closed Back headphones, and sometimes mixed “semi-open.”
 These are easily recognizable by their appearance too: closed back headphones have fully sealed ear cups on the outside, like most gaming headsets.
 Open back headphones have open ear cups with mesh or a grill covering it.
 See the images below.

 Pictured below is the Audio Technica ATH-A2000X, which are closed versions of the above headphones.